jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/3_Forward the logs to Dynatrace/index.md

        tls:
          verify: false
 ```
+( TENANT_TO_REPLACE will have the url of your own Dynatrace tenant)

 To send lobs to dynatrace , we need :
 - use the json_stream format
 - specify the key holding the date